-- Then, the organisers of some conferences do not allow the use of affiliations with Russian institutes, instead one has either a blank affiliation or the IUPAP one.
+Then, the organisers of some conferences do not allow the use of affiliations with Russian institutes, instead one has either a blank affiliation or the IUPAP one.
 This is not accepted by the Russian authorities who support the participation.
-Visa applications become more difficult, since many consulates are closed or reduced and one has to apply months in advance in order to obtain a new visa. - Joint projects and grants: Joint projects and grants are cancelled or suspended.
-This affects exchange programs. - International Journals: - International journals generally continue to accept contributions from Russian insti-tutes with Russian affiliations. - Participation in experiments:
+Visa applications become more difficult, since many consulates are closed or reduced and one has to apply months in advance in order to obtain a new visa.

+Joint projects and grants: Joint projects and grants are cancelled or suspended.
+This affects exchange programs.

+• International Journals: